Non-Stationary Hydrology

 Similarly, as we discussed in module 3, river channels naturally adapt their width and depth to accommodate common floods.
 Thus, society and the environment naturally develop some amount of resiliency to historical climate extremes.
 However, all of the prediction methods we have discussed so far in this module rely on the assumption that the future will look statistically similar to the past (i.e., the distribution of events will not change and occurrence of events in the future will be consistent with the probabilities computed from the histograms or probability density functions such as those shown in Figures 3 and 4).
 This assumption is known as the Stationarity Assumption in hydrology.
 Specifically, stationarity implies that while there is considerable variability in precipitation and streamflow, that variability is bouncing around a relatively constant average value and has a relatively constant spread, as shown in the hypothetical plot of peak streamflow over time in the left panel of Figure 17.
 From left to right, the mean (µ) and standard deviation (s, i.e., the spread of the data around the mean) don't change.
 However, as climate changes, the magnitudes, durations, and frequencies of floods and droughts may occur that are outside the historical range of observations, resulting in a change in the average magnitude of floods (Figure 17, middle panel) or a change in the variability of floods (Figure 17, right panel).
 In either of these situations, the statistics from the left side of the graph don't provide a good basis for making predictions about the right side of the graph (or predicting what will happen in the future!).
 Understanding and accounting for such non-stationary patterns in precipitation and streamflow are among the greatest challenges in hydrology today because we need to make accurate future predictions for many decisions about flood and drought risk, infrastructure design (roads, bridges, culverts, ditches, parking lots, detention basins, sewers, etc.!) and water availability.
 So this is a hot topic in the field and many new techniques are emerging!

 Non-stationarity will be common in the future as regional climates systematically change.
-According to the Intergovernmental Panel on Climate Change, climatic warming will increase the risk of both floods and droughts (Table SPM2 in IPCC, 2007; see also IPCC, 2014).
+According to the Intergovernmental Panel on Climate Change, climatic warming will increase the risk of both floods and droughts (Table SPM2 in IPCC, 2007; see also IPCC, 2014 and IPCC 2023).
 The multitude of factors that combine to ultimately cause floods and droughts are exceptionally difficult to predict over the next few decades.
 Nevertheless, there is a high level of agreement among the competing IPCC climate simulation models regarding the general trends of several metrics.
 For example, precipitation intensity increases are expected in most places and especially at mid- and high-latitudes where mean precipitation also increases.
 Summer droughts are also expected to increase over low and mid-latitude continental interiors.
 Snowpack is expected to decline overall as more precipitation will fall as rain rather than snow, especially in areas with temperatures near 0°C in fall and spring.
 Relatedly, snowmelt is projected to occur earlier.
 The combination of less snowpack and earlier snowmelt increases risk of summer to fall drought in snowmelt dependent regions, such as the western US.
 Some regions outside the US are highly dependent on meltwater from glaciers for water supply.
 Accelerated melting due to climatic warming increases the risk of flooding downstream in the near-term.
 In the long-term, glaciers in many of these areas will shrink and ultimately cease to exist, posing a serious threat to the downstream water supply.
 This poses a serious risk to the hundreds of millions of people in China and India who depend on glacial meltwater from the Hindu Kush-Himalayas.
 In closing, there is a good reason to expect floods and droughts to become more severe in the coming decades, increasing the urgency for improved predictions, mitigation efforts, and adaptation strategies.